 On the other hand, if you want to update all your drivers with just a couple of clicks, there’s an automated solution available that will download and install the necessary drivers for you.

 The first thing we’re going to try is running the Windows Update Troubleshooter.
-This is Microsoft’s own tool specifically designed for resolving more or less serious update-related issues in Windows.
-In order to run the Update Troubleshooter, follow these instructions:
+This is Microsoft’s tool, that is specifically designed for resolving more or less serious update-related issues in Windows.

-- Open File Explorer, and go to This PC > Local Disk (C:) (or whichever your system hard drive is).
+- Open File Explorer, and go to This PC, then Local Disk (C:) (or whichever your system hard drive is).

 - Now, click View and check the box that says Hidden Files.